ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 ## About Boto3 and S3FS

+With using AWS for this project, it was useful to use packages in Python specifically designed to bridge a connection to AWS S3.
+There were two packages in Python that I ended up getting familiar with through this project: Boto3 and S3FS

+Boto3 is a software development kit (or SDK) which allows incorporation of command line processes within Python code.
+S3fs, on the other hand, stands for "s3 File System", and allows for code in Python to refer to S3 buckets and objects as if they were on your local computer.

+Ultimately, I found Boto3 to be VERY useful, and would certainly use it again for future projects.

 **Lesson Learned**: Be VERY careful with your AWS access keys!

-Data Keys - be CAREFUL
+At the very start of working on this project, I had hard coded my AWS access keys that had full administrative access to my account into code I had uploaded to GitHub.
+This was BAD.
+Do NOT be me.
+As a result, I had to delete the entire project from GitHub, and had to delete the access keys.

+Why is this bad?
+Well...Once someone has your access keys, they are essentially free to do as they please within the permissions those access keys grant.
+Usually, the things someone would use an AWS access key for aren't good things.
+Someone could use your buckets for storing large amounts of files on your dime - perhaps something illegal.
+Or someone could start multiple EC2 instances on YOUR account to mine bitcoin.

+Proactively, it's worth ensuring that the access keys for your AWS account have limited permissions in IAM, and to remove the access keys should they be leaked somehow.
+As I said earlier though...Be VERY careful with your AWS access keys!

-**Helpful Hint**: It was very difficult to find a concise answer about using Boto3 to upload/download files from S3.
-Here's how I did it!
+**Helpful Hint**: It was very difficult to find a concise answer about using Boto3 to upload/download csv files from S3.
+So, here's the code that I used!

+In the context of a bucket, a "key" doesn't refer to an access key - instead, it refers to your object's location in S3 (almost like a file path.)

 ## About Databricks